This post contains affiliate links.

 This quick and easy black bean chili recipe is packed with hearty flavor and ready in under 30 minutes on the stove!
 It’s made of almost all pantry staples, with just 6 easy-to-find ingredients, making it perfect for busy weeknight dinners.

-- Is ready in 30 minutes
+- Quick: It’s ready in 30 minutes!

-- Uses almost all pantry staples
+- Simple: It uses almost all pantry staples and just 6 of them.

-So if you’ve been craving a hearty black bean chili (or just an easy weeknight dinner), I’ve got you covered.
+So, if you’ve been craving a hearty black bean chili (or just an easy weeknight dinner), I’ve got you covered.
 Let’s cook!

 You’ll just need 6 ingredients for this one.
+This is just an overview.
+Jump to the recipe card for the full quantities.

 - Oil: Provides the base for sautéing the onions, adding a subtle richness to the chili.